hexadecimalH/cicada-docs/_docs/diving-in/response.md

 ---
 title: Response
-category: Diving into
+category: Diving Into
 order: 3
 ---

-Your Cicada app’s routes and middleware are given Symfony\HttpFoundation response object that represents the current HTTP response to be returned to the client.
-Response object gives you ability to inspect manipulate the HTTP response status, headers and body
+Your Cicada application response objects are given by Symfony\HttpFoundation library and are aimed to present the current HTTP response that it is aimed to be returned to the client side.
+Response object gives you the ability to inspect, manipulate the HTTP response status, headers and body.

 ### Implementing Response Object

-Response object must be included in controller by, and than in function must be created new instance of response which accepts two parameters, first which is html string and second is response code
+Response object must be included in controller by, and then in function there must be created a new instance of response which accepts two parameters: first, html string and second, response code.

 ```php
 use Symfony\Component\HttpFoundation\Response;